XiaoweiOu/XiaoweiOu.github.io/index.md

 ---

 # About me
 I am a undergraduate student in University of Science and Technology of China, majoring in Physics.
 I will graduate in June 2021 and now I am seeking for a master/PhD position.
-What I did in the past mainly focuses on experimental particle physics, especially collider physics such as D0@Tevatran and ATLAS@Cern.
+What I did in the past mainly focuses on experimental particle physics, especially collider physics such as D0@Tevatran and ATLAS@LHC.
 But I am also intersted in studying other fields of physics (theoritical or computational are better) and software/hardware in graduate school.
 More infomation about my research experience is availabe below.

 ## Education
 - 2017-present: Candidate for Physics major, School of the Gifted Young, USTC